ava-labs/avalanche-docs/docs/quickstart/tools-list.md

 ### avalanche-plugins-core

 `avalanche-plugins-core` is plugin repository that ships with the `apm`.
-A plugin repository consists of a set of virtual machine and subnet definitions that the `apm` consumes to allow users to quickly and easily download and manage VM binaries.
+A plugin repository consists of a set of virtual machine and Subnet definitions that the `apm` consumes to allow users to quickly and easily download and manage VM binaries.

 Github: [https://github.com/ava-labs/avalanche-plugins-core](https://github.com/ava-labs/avalanche-plugins-core)